-The Academic Pharmacy Corporation is viewed as akin to an "Incorporated Business Ancillary" will report to Business Board.
-The Academic Pharmacy will be a for-profit corporation, as required by the provincial Pharmacy regulator.
-The University will be the sole shareholder and dividends, if any, will flow back to the sole shareholder to support the University's broad academic mission.
-The Business Board Terms of Reference indicate in s.
+The Academic Pharmacy will be structured as a not-for-profit corporation, as recommended by the provincial Pharmacy regulator.
+The University will be the sole member.
+The Academic Pharmacy Not-for-Profit Corporation can be viewed as roughly akin to an "Incorporated Business Ancillary" for purposes of Governing Council oversight.
+Its annual reports and audited financial statements will therefore be reviewed by Business Board annually.

+The Business Board Terms of Reference indicate at s.
 5.4 its responsibility for the "designation of incorporated or unincorporated units as ancillaries or termination of such designation."
-Other responsibilities listed in s.
-5.4 are as follows:
+Other responsibilities of Business Board are listed in s.
+5.4 as follows: